riskydissonance/SharpCookieMonster/README.md

  SharpCookieMonster.exe https://sitename.com [chrome-debugging-port]
  ```

 An optional second argument specifies the port to launch the chrome debugger on (by default 9142).

  ## Building

-The binary has been built to be compatible with .NET 3.5, however in order to use WebSockets to communicate with Chrome the WebSocket4Net packages was added.
+The binary has been built to be compatible with .NET 3.5 in order to be compatible with victims with older versions of .NET installed.
+However in order to use WebSockets to communicate with Chrome the WebSocket4Net package was added.

 If you want to run this down C2 such as using [PoshC2](https://github.com/nettitude/PoshC2)'s `sharpcookiemonster` command or via CobaltStrike's `execute-assembly` then use ILMerge to merge the built executable with the WebSocket4Net.dll library.